Commonwealth Games England (CGE) has appointed former Olympic, European and Commonwealth track cycling champion Dame Laura Kenny as its new President.

 Having been part of Team England just two-and-a-half years ago, Dame Laura brings up to date athlete experience to the organisation and will be a key ambassador for CGE in the build-up to the 2026 Games in Glasgow and beyond.

-"For athletes the Games are an essential part of their programmes, giving valuable experience of the multi-sport environment and the chance part of something bigger than their own sports.
+"For athletes, the Games are an essential part of their programmes, giving valuable experience of the multi-sport environment and the chance to be part of something bigger than their own sports.

-"I love the unique feel of the event and I'm thrilled to work with and support England's athletes as their prepare for Glasgow and future Commonwealth Youth Games too.
+"I love the unique feel of the event and I'm thrilled to work with and support England's athletes as they prepare for Glasgow and future Commonwealth Youth Games too.

 “I have devoted my life to cycling and while that sport will always be my passion, it is great to have the opportunity to pass on some of my experience to athletes from a wider range of sports.